 There is a specific grading system in place for Darjeeling teas and I intend to write a separate blog on that.
 Just as a taste, a good grade is FTGFOP (Finest Tippy Golden Flowery Orange Pekoe), or as in the running joke in the tea industry, Far Too Good For Ordinary People!

 As tea tasting is the tea professional’s most valuable skill, I challenged myself last summer on my home trip in the US.
-Inspired by one of the tea books I read, I went to a ‘tea intensive’ to push my 46790165_cuppingskill set on tasting.
+Inspired by one of the tea books I read, I went to a ‘tea intensive’ to push my skill set on tasting.

 I ordered the Teabox Darjeeling Tea Sampler, a set of 10g samples of teas from over 40 different estates and all types of flushes and tea types.